Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 The observation-decision-action-reward cycle repeats after a configurable number of simulation steps (the frequency defaults to once-per-step).
-You can also set up an agent to request decisions on demand.
+You can also set up an Agent to request decisions on demand.
 Making decisions at regular step intervals is generally most appropriate for physics-based simulations.
-Making decisions on demand is generally appropriate for situations where agents only respond to specific events or take actions of variable duration.
+Making decisions on demand is generally appropriate for situations where Agents only respond to specific events or take actions of variable duration.
 For example, an agent in a robotic simulator that must provide fine-control of joint torques should make its decisions every step of the simulation.
 On the other hand, an